thspencer/pytivo-video-mgr2/README.txt

    this determines whether or not deletion of videos is permitted.
 Default is true, set to false if you do not want this capability,  Deletes are never allowed for DVD Video shares

-display=value
-   determines what information is displayed about videos in the various lists.  allowable values are episodetitle  - displays only the episode title episodenumtitle - displays the episode number followed by the title file - simply displays the filename normal - (default) displays program title followed by episode title

 sort=value
    determines how listings are sorted.
 This is simply a list of metadata tags upon which the sort is to be based.
 All of the specified fields are concatenated together (with a : in between) in the specified order to build the sort key.
-If a particular video contains no matching metadata items, the sort key defaults to the file name.
+If a particular video contains no matching metadata items, the sort key defaults to the title metadata item.
+If there it no title, the file name is used.
    In addition to any of the metadata tags, including any YOU might create yourself, the following special tags are allowed: file - indicates the file name, and titleNumber - indicates the title number for DVD titles.
 The default value for sort is "title episodeTitle"

+sortdirection=up
+   specifies whether sorts should be ascending (up - the default value) or descending (down)

+display=value
+   determines what metadata is used for display on the TV.
+This is simply a list of metadata tags that are contatenated together (with separator in between - see below).
+If a video contains no matching items, then the title metadata item is used.
+If there is no title, then the file name is used.  "file" and "titleNumber" and any user-defined tags are available here as they are for the sort value above.

+displaysep=string
+   string to use as the separator when concatenating metadata items above.
+Default is " : "

 metafirst = title seriesTitle episodeTitle description metaignore = isEpisode isEpisodic